Delici0u-s/Amca/readme.md

 - A properly setup c++20 compiler that is aliased to "c++" to the command prompt.
 - the meson build system.
 - python 3.x.x or newer.
+- powershell

 ## Installation

-- simply call INSTALL.bat/INSTALL.sh depending if you are on Windows or Linux.
+- simply call INSTALL.bat